International Artist Day – Nurturing the child within

 The trouble was I could never focus on the science part of that dream.
 I kept getting side-tracked by the drawing part.

 A case in point is the drawing of the horse at the top of this column.
 I was supposed to be studying for my Grade 12 chemistry exam when I drew it.
 I had the intention to study.
 The textbooks and classroom notes had been gathered and spread out on my desk.
 But there was a postcard as well.
-I don’t remember what it was from.
+I don’t remember where I’d gotten it from.
 It was probably from a 4H horse show I’d gone to.
 The photograph on the front was of a horse’s head.
 I couldn’t stop looking at it.
 I was soon visualizing how I’d draw the long slope of its nose or the fuzz in its ears.

 The next day I flunked the exam and thus the chemistry course.